napnam/MadUsers2016/Presentation/presentation.md

 ##What do you need?

-* A laptop with Flare 12 installed and running
+* A laptop with Flare installed and running (pref. v12)
 * A text editor
 (notesblok or notepad will do for now[^2])

-[^2]: A more advanced text editor is recommended, especialliy one that supports syntax highlighting
+[^2]: I like to use a more advanced editor, especialliy one that supports syntax highlighting

----
-nieuwe slide

 ---
 =======